-Although not all search engines pay attention to the content-language meta tag, others still use it to determine the location of your pages – in other words which country they should be indexed in.
-For example, Bing recommend the use of the “content-language” meta tag to embed the location of each page in the <head> section of those files.
-An example of a meta content language tag can be seen below:
+Although not all search engines pay attention to the content-language meta tag, others still use it to determine the location of your pages – in other words, which country they should be indexed in.
+For example, Bing recommends the use of the “content-language” meta tag to embed the location of each page in the <head> section of those files.
+An example of a meta content-language tag can be seen below:

 <meta http-equiv=”content-language” content=”en-us”>

-It is absolutely essential that you carry out keyword research with the help of a native speaker for each of your target languages.
+The first step in generating international content is to undertake keyword research with the help of a native speaker for each of your target languages.
 However, it is important that the initial keyword research is carried out in English (or your own native language) prior to it being translated and localised.
 You will almost always find that the direct keyword translation is never the phrase that is most relevant to your content.
 With this in mind, you should use professional translation services to translate any keyword research carried out, before going back and carrying out fresh keyword research in your target language, and professionally translating the resulting content.

 Remember that Google, Baidu, Yandex and Bing each have their own keyword planning tools that will give you search volumes:

 Once you’ve seen search volumes and competition, select the best keywords and keyword themes for your pages.
 Here’s a really handy guide by Ahrefs on how to do this as well as a helpful SEO checklist.